WilliamBurdis/Revision-Website/science.md

 A: 2 protons and 2 neutrons (a Helium nucleus).
 Q: What is the formula for Power (using Current and Voltage)?
 A: Power = Current x Potential Difference (P=IV).
+Q: Formula for Kinetic Energy?
+A: KE = 0.5 x mass x velocity^2
+Q: Define a "vector" quantity.
+A: A quantity with both magnitude (size) and direction.